-- Students may not engage in full-time employment during the school year unless all course requirements have been met.
+- Students may not engage in full-time employment during the school year.

 - Students may supplement a teaching or research assistant-ship or other on-campus employment with OPT only if the total employment does not exceed 20 hours per week when school is in session and full-time during annual school holidays.

 - Students may file up to 90 days before being enrolled for one a full academic year, provided the period of employment will not start prior to the completion of the full academic year.